-C1 = Case 1

-C2 = Case 2

-C3 = Case 3

-From Table 2, we can identify the drivers of social exclusion, spheres of exclusion and potential outcomes of exclusion embedded in the story of the Chidhakwas (C1) and the other two cases for Mai Taruvinga and Musiyiwa, that is, C2 and C3 respectively.
-It shows, for example, that children’s lack of adequate decent housing affects their participation in the social welfare system.
-This potentially generates marginal social integration.
-The story of the Chidhakwas suggests connections of dimensions of social exclusions and birth registration outcomes.
-Researchers establish such potential connections by probing during the interview why a situation of perceived exclusion exists.
-The same probing can be conducted during analysis to establish or speculate the sorts of dimensions connected to social exclusion and birth registration outcomes.
-Figure 1 establishes some of the perceived connections embedded in the narrative about the Chidhakwas.
+By probing during the interview and analysis why a situation of perceived exclusion exists, establish the potential connections among the multiple factors which have shaped the marginal status of participations in birth registration.
+Figure 1 depicts the perceived social exclusion factors that has shaped the immediate circumstances of the Chidhakwas such as poor enforcement of housing control standards and resultant urban informality.
+Table 1 further identifies the drivers of social exclusion, spheres of exclusion and potential outcomes of exclusion embedded in the story of the Chidhakwas (C1) and the other two cases for Mai Taruvinga and Musiyiwa, that is, C2 and C3 respectively.
+It shows, for example, that children’s lack of adequate decent housing affects their participation in the social welfare system, which potentially generated marginal social integration.

-Figure 1: Unregistered girls living in crowded and shared living spaces (place figure 1 here)
+Figure 1: Unregistered Girls Living in Crowded and Shared Living Spaces

+(Place figure 1 here)

 Figure 1 illustrates the perceived causal pathways of the drivers and outcomes of social exclusion associated with circumstances of unregistered children living in a crowded incomplete house in an emerging suburb.